Apart from a change in your menstrual cycle, what changes have you noticed?

 Did you know that homeopathy has a good track record in dealing with menopausal symptoms?

-A study on the effectiveness of homeopathy details the success of homeopathic treatments for perimenopausal and menopausal symptoms.
-The study finds that homeopathic therapy was found to be useful in relieving menopausal symptoms including hot flashes, night sweats, anxiety, palpitation, depression, insomnia.
+A study on the effectiveness of homeopathy shows the success of homeopathic treatments for perimenopausal and menopausal symptoms.
+Homeopathic therapy was found to be useful in relieving menopausal symptoms including hot flashes, night sweats, anxiety, palpitation, depression, or insomnia.

-Homeopathy can help with so many health issues.
-Homeopathy may help to balance out your hormones and alleviate many perimenopausal symptoms.
+Homeopathy is used all over the world for so many health issues, including menopausal issues.
 Whether you have a big health issue that is stopping you from getting on with your life, or niggly health 'annoyances', feel free to contact me if you think I may be able to help.

 I am always happy to hear from you.